ozten/TLD.js/README.md

 Same benefits as ``jsfounder`` as well as an invitation to join the governance committee.

 Limited to first 50 pledges.

+## $10000

+What are you, cheap?
+Prove your dedication to neckbeards and donate a grand.
+Comes with everything mentioned prior AND a special non-blocking handjob.

 # Why?
 Okay, this is kind of a vanity TLD, but we freaking build the web every day...
 Shouldn't we have a TLD that JS hackers control?
+We want a destroy-the-internet-fast-to-type TLD!

 Domains will be granted to their obvious owners... jquery.js to jquery, node.js goes to the node project, etc.